astronomer/docs/learn/airflow-passing-data-between-tasks.md

 You can see that these limits aren't very big.
 If you think your data passed via XCom might exceed the size of your metadata database, either use a custom XCom backend or [intermediary data storage](#intermediary-data-storage).

 The second limitation in using the standard XCom backend is that only certain types of data can be serialized.
-Airflow supports JSON serialization, as well as serialization of Pandas dataframes in version 2.6+, if you need to serialize data of additional types you can do so by using a [custom XCom backend](custom-xcom-backends-tutorial.md).
+Airflow supports JSON serialization, as well as serialization of Pandas dataframes in version 2.6+, if you need to serialize other data types you can do so by using a [custom XCom backend](custom-xcom-backends-tutorial.md).

 ### Custom XCom backends